OddPrints/pwinty-java-sdk/README.md

 A java library for communicating with the [Pwinty API](http://www.pwinty.com/api.html).

-Only v2.1 of the API is supported.
+v2.2 of the API is supported.
 If you want an older version, use an older build ;)